CVanchieri/Portfolio/Post_YelpNLPQuerySimilarReviews.md

 (created review with star review.)

 #### Summary
-The goal was to tokenize the yelp review data, query the most similar yelp reviews to the fake review created, create a classification model to give the fake review a star rating, and implement topic modeling.
+The goal was to use natural language processing to tokenize the yelp review data, query the most similar yelp reviews to the fake review created, and then create a classification prediction model to give the fake review a star rating.
 I was very happy with my first go at NLP and the overall experience, I would consider it a success.
 I look forward to digging deeper and learning more.

 Any suggestions or feedback is greatly appreciated, I am still learning and am always open to suggestions and comments.